 First confession time; I haven’t had the pleasure to read any of Shari Low’s work before, but from reading this one I will be reading more of her work in the future.
 I was fascinated by the sound of this and that was enough to draw me and want to read it and am I so pleased that I did, this is a hugely emotional and very poignant book that is so relative to our times and our lives.

-This is a powerful, thought provoking read that so many can relate to in one way or another, it really focus on the estranged and fragile relationship between mother and daughter.
-Questions arise throughout that really make you think, and look at your own relationships through fresh eyes.
+This is a powerful, thought-provoking read that so many can relate to in one way or another, it really focuses on the estranged and fragile relationship between mother and daughter.
+Questions arise throughout that really make you think and look at your own relationships through fresh eyes.

-There is sadness, tears, laughter, confusion, frustration, honestly you will go on a roller-coaster ride of emotions with this, the writing is so clear and vivid that you will feel every emotion as thought your are living it yourself.
+There is sadness, tears, laughter, confusion, and frustration, honestly, you will go on a roller-coaster ride of emotions with this, the writing is so clear and vivid that you will feel every emotion as though you are living it yourself.

 Very highly recommended!

 Shari Low is the No1 best-selling author of over 20 novels, including One Day In December, A Life Without You, The Story Of Our Life, With Or Without You and her latest release, Another Day In Winter.
 And because she likes to over-share toe-curling moments and hapless disasters, she is also the shameless mother behind a collection of parenthood memories called Because Mummy Said So.
 Once upon a time she met a guy, got engaged after a week, and twenty-something years later she lives near Glasgow with her husband, a labradoodle, and two teenagers who think she’s fairly embarrassing except when they need a lift.
 For all the latest news, visit her on Facebook, Twitter, or at http://www.sharilow.com

 Follow Shari : Website / Twitter: @ShariLow / Facebook: @sharilowbooks

 Blog Tour Schedule

 Do have a look at the over great blogs on this tour.